 Use this option to set the "From

-computed "ntop" session collection window
+"ntopng" session collection window

 start time.
 The "From Time" is the begining

-"ntop" time for the host collection
+"ntop" or "ntopng" time for

 Hosts" Mercator World Map